-Another US Covid-19 surge may look different, experts say, particularly for younger people.
+Another US COVID-19 surge may look different, experts say, particularly for younger people.
 Here's how - Local News 8

 “The infection is changing its contours in terms of who’s being stricken by it right now,” he added.

-In Florida’s Orange County, officials reported late last month a rise in Covid-19 cases in the 18-25 age group.
+In Florida’s Orange County, officials reported late last month a rise in COVID-19 cases in the 18-to-25 age group.

 New Jersey officials said last week that variants, including the B.1.1.7 strain, were contributing to a rise in cases and hospitalizations — including in younger age groups.